-Xedge32: A💯percent self-contained ESP32 development environment, empowering you to code directly from any browser.
+Xedge32 is a self-contained ESP32 development environment that lets you code directly from a browser.

 To install Xedge32 on your ESP32-S3 or ESP32-WROVER, first connect the ESP32's USB cable to your computer.
 Then, simply click the 'Install Xedge32' button below: